isaacpinheiro/simple-auth-proxy/README.md

 # simple-auth-proxy

+**Description**

-**A simple authentication proxy to work in conjunction with FIWARE Identity Manager (KeyRock).
-It's work fine with most of json REST APIs, but requires some improvements to do complex tasks like upload and download files.**
+A simple authentication proxy to work in conjunction with FIWARE Identity Manager (KeyRock).
+It's work fine with most of json REST APIs, but requires some improvements to do complex tasks like upload and download files.

+**Instructions**

 The simple-auth-proxy needs `python3`, `pip`, `virtualenv` and `make` alredy installed to build and execute it.